 The advantage of buying the fresh catch in this market is buyers could eat it right away.
-Around the market, there are food stalls that could turn it into a dish for a fee.
+Around the market, there are stalls and beach view restaurants that could turn it into a dish for a fee.
 Just walk around, pick one of the vendors, give the fish, and wait while drinking some refreshments.

 The prices set by the vendors depend on the weight of the seafood and the way of cooking it.
 For grilling, every kilogram of seafood will cost Rp20.000.
 For frying or boiling, it is slightly pricier at Rp30.000/kg.
-These prices already include steamed rice and sambal to be served alongside the cooked seafood.
-For refreshments, buyers can choose from mineral water to coconut water.
+The prices already include steamed rice and sambal serve alongside the grilled seafood.
+For refreshments, the option varies from mineral water, coconut water to cold beer.

 |Jimbaran Seafood Cooking Fee|